-I like the coat on the left.
+I like the winter coat on the left.
 Tried to find something similar with the slant button placket, but the concealed placket is the most identifiable feature and have linked the image to a reasonable priced cashmere coat from The Platinum Tailor.

 The gentleman below has a more standard broad collar on his grey overcoat, paired nicely with light blue denim and brown suede chelsea boots.